cp2004/OctoPrint-WLED/README.md

   - Print success
   - Print failed
   - Print paused
-- Displaying printing progress
+- Displaying printing, heating & cooling progress
+- Controlling the lights using @ commands
-- Highly configurable settings
-- Easy to use UI
+- Highly configurable settings and an easy to use UI
 - ... and more!

-**This project is still under development, please be patient as bugs are fixed and features are added!**

 ## Setup